ServiceStackApps/typescript-redux/README.md

-Whilst installing the TypeScript VS.NET Extension provides a new **HTML Application with TypeScript** project template, you're better off starting from an **Empty ASP.NET Web Application** project then configuring it with TypeScript - saving time to convert it into an ASP.NET Web Application later.
+Whilst installing the TypeScript VS.NET Extension provides a new **HTML Application with TypeScript** project template, you're better off starting from an **Empty ASP.NET Web Application** project then configuring it with TypeScript - saving the time to convert it into an ASP.NET Web Application later.

 ![](https://raw.githubusercontent.com/ServiceStackApps/typescript-redux/master/img/01-empty-web-project.png)